arunNewPhoenix/Submission-Project/README.md

 How to Run the Project in the local enviroment
-The Project is made entirely on html css JS and Django Please follow the steps to run in localhost:
+The Project is made entirely on html css JS and Django Please follow the steps to run in localhost: Terminal

 1> The following command will install the packages according to the configuration file requirements.txt.